larpchronicles/rules/rules-topics/18_npc.md

 * Your pick of either 1 Skill Point OR 100 Goblin Points.
 This reward may be claimed only once for each completed shift per event day.
 If the event is two days, you may claim this twice for six hours or two completed NPC shifts.
 If the event is three days, you may claim this three times for nine hours or three completed NPC shifts.

 * Mystery Sack.
 This is a grab bag reward that will contain one of the following:
-  * A bundle of five Rank 1 crafting materials.
+  * A bundle of five Tier 1 crafting materials.
-  * A single Rank 5 crafting material.
+  * A single Tier 5 crafting material.
-  * A bundle of seven Rank 1 crafting materials.
+  * A bundle of seven Tier 1 crafting materials.
   * One gold coin.

 ### Full-Time NPC Rewards